cloudflare/cloudflare-docs/content/cloudflare-one/identity/authorization-cookie/cors.md

 To configure how Cloudflare responds to preflight requests:

 1. In [Zero Trust](https://one.dash.cloudflare.com), go to **Access** > **Applications**.
-2. Locate the origin that will be receiving OPTIONS requests and click **Edit**.
+2. Locate the origin that will be receiving OPTIONS requests and select **Edit**.
 3. In the **Settings** tab, scroll down to **CORS settings**.
 4. Configure the dashboard [CORS settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#the_http_response_headers) to match the response headers sent by your origin.